vtphan/Code4Brownies/ASSISTANT.md

 + Get student submissions.
 One at a time; a few at a time; or all at once.
 + Optionally, comment on it to give feedback to a student.
 + Give brownie points to each submission.
-Or dequeue or requeue or ungrade it.
+Or dequeue or requeue it.

 Additionally, a TA can do other tasks, such as.